MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/network-controller-overview.md

 1. Configure multiple gateway VMs for scalability and specify the level of redundancy required.

-1. The following connectivity types are supported between your virtual networks and remote networks:
+1. Use the following connectivity types that are supported between your virtual networks and remote networks:

    - Site-to-site virtual private network (VPN) gateway connectivity using IPsec.
    - Site-to-site VPN gateway connectivity using Generic Routing Encapsulation (GRE).
    - Layer 3 forwarding capability.

-1. Border Gateway Protocol (BGP) routing, which allows you to manage the routing of network traffic between your customers' VM networks and their remote sites.
+1. Use Border Gateway Protocol (BGP) routing, which allows you to manage the routing of network traffic between your customers' VM networks and their remote sites.

 ## Virtual appliance chaining